truust-io/docs.truust.io/content/payment-flows.md

 ## Split Payments

-Our tool features seamless payment collection, disbursement and management.
+Our tool features seamless payment collection, disbursement, and management.
 It helps you reduce your operational costs with our automated split payments.
 All while tracking the flow of funds from a customer to a recipient, fully recording all transactions.

 ### Default Split Payments